 St. Louis, MO

-Home to vibrant justice and activist communities and a spunky set of Loretto Community members, St. Louis is a great city to be a volunteer.
+Home to vibrant justice communities and a spunky set of Loretto Community members, St. Louis is a great city to be a volunteer.
 Volunteers live in Tobin House, named after Mary Luke Tobin, SL, former president of Loretto as well as the Leadership Conference of Women Religious.
 Volunteers at this location have access to house cars.

 New York , NY